Weekly Market Review – November 18, 2023

 Natural Gas

-This report week began on Wednesday, April 5, and ended Wednesday, April 12, 2023.
-The Henry Hub spot price rose by $0.04 from $2.17 per million British thermal units (MMBtu) at the beginning of the week to $2.21/MMBtu by the end of the week.
-The price of the May 2023 NYMEX contract fell back by $0.062, from $2.155/MMBtu on April 5th to $2.093/MMBtu on April 12th.
-The price of the 12-month strip averaging May 2023 through April 2024 futures contracts fell by $0.103 to $2.897/MMBtu.
-International natural gas futures prices decreased throughout the report week.
-Weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia fell by $0.35 to a weekly average of $12.61/MMBtu.
-Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, fell by $1.12 to a weekly average of $13.84/MMBtu.
-In the corresponding week last year, the week ending April 13, 2022, the prices were $33.12/MMBtu and $32.91/MMBtu in East Asia and at the TTF, respectively.
+International natural gas futures prices ascended this report week. the weekly average front-month futures prices for liquefied natural gas (LNG) cargoes in East Asia increased by $0.10 to a weekly average of $13.36/MMBtu.
+Natural gas futures for delivery at the Title Transfer Facility (TTF) in the Netherlands, the most liquid natural gas market in Europe, increased by $0.23 to a weekly average of $10.98/MMBtu.
+In the week last year corresponding to this week (i.e., from September 7 to September 14, 2022), the prices were $53.19/MMBtu in East Asia and $60.81/MMBtu at the TTF.

 World Markets